SinGuLaRiTy2001/Authenticated-Data-Transmission/README.md

-# IK2206 - NetPipe Project
+# NetPipe Project: Authenticated Data Transmission

 > This is a one-man course project requiring JAVA implementation.